thales007/Jive-Community-Management/README.md

 <b>GetDeleteGroupInvites.py </b><br/>
 Gets a list of invite IDs and deletes them from the group.
-  There is no notification to the user of the invited being recinded.
+  There is no notification to the user of the invited being rescinded.
   Update community base URL, username, and password.

 <b>GetDeleteGroupMembers.py</b><br/>